Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Abstract

 \section{Abstract}

-[Alecu et al.: Graph functionality, JCTB2021] define functionality, a graph parameter that generalizes graph degeneracy.
-They research the relation of functionality to many other graph parameters (tree-width, clique-width, VC-dimension, etc.).
-Extending their research, we prove logarithmic lower bound for functionality of random graph~$G(n,p)$ for large range of $p$.
-Previously known graphs have functionality logarithmic in number of vertices.
-We show that for every graph~$G$ on~$n$ vertices we have $\fun(G) \le O(\sqrt{ n \log n})$ and we give a nearly matching $\Omega(\sqrt{n})$-lower bound provided by projective planes.
+\emph{Functionality} ($\fun$) is a graph parameter that generalizes graph degeneracy defined by Alecu et al. [JCTB, 2021].
+They research the relation of functionality to many other graphs parameters (tree-width, clique-width, VC-dimension, etc.).
+Extending their research, we completely characterize the functionality of random graph~$G(n,p)$ for all possible $p$.
+We provide matching (up to a constant factor) lower and upper bound for a large range of $p$.
+If $p \leq 1/{n^{\frac{1}{2} - \varepsilon}}$ or $p \geq 1 - 1/{n^{\frac{1}{2} - \varepsilon}}$ where $\varepsilon$ is a small constant, we provide lower and upper bounds that differ in a $O(\ln^2 n)$ factor, moreover the gap is at most $O(\ln n)$ if $p \leq 1/\sqrt{n}$ or $p \geq 1 - 1/\sqrt{n}$.
+It follows from our bounds for $G(n,p)$, that the maximum functionality (roughly $\sqrt{n}$) is achieved for $p \approx 1/\sqrt{n}$.
+We complement this by showing that every graph~$G$ on~$n$ vertices have $\fun(G) \le O(\sqrt{ n \ln n})$ and we give a nearly matching $\Omega(\sqrt{n})$-lower bound provided by incident graphs of projective planes.
+Previously known lower bounds for functionality were only logarithmic in the number of vertices.

-Further, we study a related graph parameter \emph{symmetric difference}, the minimum of $|N(u) \Delta N(v)|$ over all pairs of vertices of the ``worst possible'' induced subgraph.
+Further, we study a related graph parameter \emph{symmetric difference} ($\sd$), the minimum of $|N(u) \sym N(v)|$ over all pairs of vertices of the ``worst possible'' induced subgraph.
 It was observed by Alecu et al. that $\fun(G) \le \sd(G)+1$ for every graph~$G$.
-We compare $\fun$ and $\sd$ for the class~$\INT$ of interval graphs and $\CA$ of circular-arc graphs.
-We let $\INT_n$ denote the $n$-vertex interval graphs, similarly for $\CA_n$.
+They asked whether the functionality of interval graphs is bounded.
+Recently, Dallard et al. [RiM, 2024] answered this positively and they constructed an interval graph $G$ with $\sd(G) = \Theta(\sqrt[4]{n})$ (even though they did not mention the explicit bound), i.e., they separate the functionality and symmetric difference of interval graphs.
+We show that $\sd$ of interval graphs is at most $O(\sqrt[3]{n})$ and we provide a different example of an interval graph $G$ with $\sd(G) = \Theta(\sqrt[4]{n})$.
+Further, we show that $\sd$ of circular arc graphs is $\Theta(\sqrt{n})$.